nikolaPantelic98/CryptexPy/README.md

 ## 🎮 How to Use

-* Start the script with:
+* Navigate to the root CryptexPy directory and start the script with:

 ```
 cd src && python3 cryptex.py